infinitered/ChainReactApp2019/README.md

 # SecretsssSSSsssSSsssSSSsss :snake:

-If you are working on the AWS AppSync talk discussion feature of the app, you will need a `.env` file with the proper API token, as well as the `amplify-meta.json` file.
-Please ping `@jamon` in the #chainreact channel of the [Infinite Red community Slack](http://community.infinite.red) and we'll hook you up!
+~If you are working on the AWS AppSync talk discussion feature of the app, you will need a `.env` file with the proper API token, as well as the `amplify-meta.json` file.
+Please ping `@jamon` in the #chainreact channel of the [Infinite Red community Slack](http://community.infinite.red) and we'll hook you up!~

+Apologies -- we can no longer provide secrets for this app to people outside of Infinite Red.

 # Deploying